cosbi-research/QSPcc/README.md

 There are other functions whose effects are not cosmetic but critial to the correct execution.
 The good news is that the addition of a new functions can be as easy as writing the Matlab function to do the job.
 It is also possible leaveraging external C libraries (e.g. Sundials, etc..), or implementing ad-hoc algorithms.
 There are two options here:

 1. Try it for your self.
 You will *learn* how to do it and control all details.
 Concise, yet in-dept documentation is found [here](SDK_DEVELOPERS_GUIDE.md)
-2. Get in touch with the COSBI Bioinformatics lab led by lombardo@cosbi.eu where we'll be happy to help!
+2. Get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu) where we'll be happy to help!
 Your learning will be reduced and of course we'll need to organize the process.

 ## Can I use a language different from MATLAB (Python for example)?

 QSPcc is modular, if you need languages not supported yet, it's possible and documented how to add your own language.
 There is a concise, yet in-dept documentation in the [Software Development Kit](SDK_DEVELOPERS_GUIDE.md) and in the code itself.

-You may also want to get in touch with the COSBI Bioinformatics lab led by lombardo@cosbi.eu.
+You may also want to get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu).
 We'll be happy to help!

 # Troubleshooting